-The conceptual role of such operations in mathematics has been clarified by the work of the Bourbaki group (see section 3) but, apparently, is not widely understood.
+The conceptual role of such operations in mathematics has been clarified by the work of the Bourbaki group (see Section 3) but, apparently, is not widely understood.
 Basically, this point can be summarized as follows: the formal operations involved in the axiomatic definition of a particular mathematical structure (and the compositions of those operations) are the only legitimate/admissible operations within that structure.
 In case of the vector space, the two basic operations are vector addition and multiplication of a vector by a scalar.
 Their compositions specify what are called "linear" operations, which are the only legitimate operations in a vector space, also called a linear space.
 No non-linear operation is a part of this mathematical structure.
 Incidentally, there are uncountably many such operations, and so even if we wanted to choose one of them over the other, we have no legitimate way of doing so.
 Thus, if we decide to ignore this point, we are no longer dealing with a bona fide mathematical structure, and the many benefits that come from working within a mathematical structure are lost.
-Unfortunately, many statisticians and applied mathematicians are not aware of this.
+Regrettably, many statisticians and applied mathematicians are not concerned about this.

 The second point is related to the applied role of the defining operations, and has not, to my knowledge, been addressed (except briefly in several of my papers), but it is of even greater importance for us.
 Let us consider an "intelligent" agent operating in some environment.
-In order for this agent to be able to "communicate" effectively with the environment, the agent must possess a finite set of basic representational operations whose compositions should be able to capture all critical "features" in the environment.
-Moreover, since many of these features are compositionally related to one another in a very particular way, the corresponding compositions of the agent's operations must be related in a similar way9.
-Otherwise the agent will not be able to capture the relationships within a class as well as between classes of objects (and between features).
-For example, the agent will not be able to understand what a dog's ear is (which is both a feature and a class) and that ears of dogs of various breeds play the same compositional "role", independent of their shape, size, texture, etc. The common role of the ears can be hypothesized on the basis of the fact that they form a class with a fixed compositional role in the structure of the head.
+In order for this agent to be able to interact effectively with the environment, the agent must possess a finite set of basic representational operations whose compositions should be able to capture all critical "features" in the environment.
+Moreover, since many of these features are compositionally related to one another in a very particular way, the corresponding compositions of the agent's operations must be related in a similar way (see Section 2)9.
+Otherwise the agent will not be able to capture the relationships within a class as well as between classes of objects (and between the features).
+For example, the agent will not be able to understand what a dog's ear is-which should be thought of as a class at a lower "level" and at the same time a feature at a higher "level"-and that ears of dogs of various breeds play the same compositional "role", independent of their shape, size, texture, etc. The common role of the ears can be hypothesized on the basis of the fact that they form a class with a fixed compositional role in the structure of the head.
 Without such a capability, no autonomous functioning in a non-trivial environment is possible.
-This observation implies that if we ignore the basic representational operations and their interrelations, we will not be able to build a truly autonomous/intelligent system or agent, since, in this case, such a system would completely depend on the implementer to hardcode the necessary features in the environment.
+This observation implies that if we ignore the structure of basic representational operations and their interrelations, we will not be able to build a truly autonomous/intelligent system or agent. since, in this case, such a system would completely depend on the implementer to hardcode the necessary features in the environment.
 Furthermore, in many areas, such as AI, data mining, and information retrieval, we would also need to hardcode the meanings of all the features.
 However, both of these tasks are practically impossible.
 And even in the case that we were to hardcode most of the relevant features, the learning and classification processes will be quite brittle, as has been experienced so far.